blnkfinance/blnk/README.md

 $ make build
 ```

-## Get Started Saifu
+## Get Started with Saiffu
-Saifu is a RESTful server.
+Saifu is a RESTFUL server.
 It exposes interact with your saifu server.
 The API exposes the following endpoints

 ### Create ledger ```POST```
 ```/ledgers```